gcarlin01/sql-bootcamp/README.md

 This repository contains the code files I produced during my tests in the course and gives an idea of what I've learned during this course.

+Practice exercises using PostgreSQL 16 in pgAdmin 4

 ## Course Description

-The below text has been copied from the Udemy website on 25th of July 2021.

 Learn how to use SQL quickly and effectively with this course!